tylerwu2222/magpie/README.md

 # Magpie: intuitive notetaking
 Yes, it's another notetaking app.

-# Motivation
 I've used a good amount of notetaking apps for the past few years (OneNote, Google Keep, Notion, Obsidian, default notes app...), and each had features I enjoyed, but each lacked some functionality I wanted.
 I also wanted to get better at full stack, so I thought: 🐦🐦🪨
 My goal is to complete a ⭐beta⭐ by the end of **September 2024**, and decide from there whether this is worth continuing.

 # Features (a perpetual WIP)